 Short-term intervention for long-term success

 For some, the journey leads to occupational certification, associate’s degrees and employment.
-For others, it’s four-year campuses and graduate school.
+Other students head to four-year campuses and graduate school.
 Lunalilo Scholars continue into their second years of college at a rate higher than the rest of Kapi‘olani CC’s first-year students.

-“Students in the Lunalilo Scholars program are _________,” says director LaVache Scanlan.
-“They ________________, and Kapi‘olani Community College couldn’t be prouder of them.”
+“Students in the Lunalilo Scholars program are the most determined I've seen,” says director LaVache Scanlan.
+“They persevere through challenges we can't begin to imagine, and Kapi‘olani Community College couldn’t be prouder of them.”

 One critical element of the program is the support of peer mentors, former Lunalilo Scholars who continue to apply their skills as they work toward degrees.
 The mentors offer advice, tutoring, and encouragement while serving as yet another connection between students and their university.
 Additionally, peer mentors continue their own growth in self-advocacy and community-building.

-The Lunalilo Scholars program relies on support from donors embracing the generational transformation higher education provides when it is accessible to everyone.
-In addition to tuition relief, the program’s expenses include campus employment for peer mentors, community-building projects and activities, and ____________.
+The Lunalilo Scholars program relies on support from donors who embrace the generational transformation provided by higher education when it is accessible to everyone.
+In addition to relief for tuition and other costs related to attendance, the program’s expenses include peer mentoring, community-building projects and service projects.

 The Kaneta Foundation is the cornerstone donor, helping to establish the program as it proved its merits in the early days.
 Lester and Marian Kaneta have remained steadfast in their support through ten years for six hundred Lunalilo Scholars.
 And counting.